sanisam/TatooineBlackMarket/README.md

 5. open shell
 6. cd ./Sss.Umb9.Mutobo.Web
 7. dotnet run
-8. go to the url showed in terminal and perform the umbraco installtion
+8. go to the url showed in terminal and perform the umbraco installation
 9. perform a uSync-Import (full)